iritmaximus/ohte/docs/instructions.md

 #### Note
-Add `--reload` flag to the uvicorn command to "hot-reload" the api while making changes
+Add `--reload` flag to the uvicorn command to "hot-reload" the api while making changes or use the command `poe dev`.

 ### The chess rating calculations